Commissioning and improvements of the instrumentation and launch of the scientific exploitation of OARPAF, the Regional Astronomical Observatory of the Antola Park: Introduction

 \section{Introduction}

-The Regional Astronomical Observatory of the Antola Park (\oarpaf), located at \ang{44;35;28.46}N, \ang{9;12;12.49}E, in the territory of Comune di Fascia\footnote{\url{https://goo.gl/maps/upEY3}}, is a facility situated in the Ligurian Apennines at an altitude of about $1\,480\meter$ above sea level.
-The altitude, together with the extremely small light pollution distinctive of the area, has promoted the set up of an $80\centi\meter$, $f/8$ Cassegrain-Nasmyth alt-azimuthal optical telescope, inaugurated in 2011, which is one of the few and one of the largest optical telescopes in Italy available in a public facility~\cite{2012ASInC...7....7F}.
-It also features a fully equipped conference room, a planetarium, a library and guest rooms for scientists.
+The Regional Astronomical Observatory of the Antola Park (\oarpaf), located at \ang{44;35;28.46}N, \ang{9;12;12.49}E, in the territory of Comune di Fascia\footnote{\url{https://goo.gl/maps/upEY3}}, is a facility situated in the Ligurian Apennines at an altitude of about $1\,480$ m above sea level.
+The altitude, together with the extremely small light pollution distinctive of the area, has promoted the set up of an outreach-driven $80\centi\meter$, $f/8$ Cassegrain-Nasmyth alt-azimuthal optical telescope, inaugurated in 2011, which is one of the few and one of the largest optical telescopes in Italy available in a public facility~\cite{2012ASInC...7....7F}.
+It also features a fully equipped 60 seats conference hall, a planetarium, a library, and guest rooms for observers.

-The telescope was initially equipped with a set of scientific instruments, including a \stl with an embedded filter wheel with standard Johnson-Cousins $UBVRI$ photometric filters, and a \flechas échelle, optical fiber spectrograph with a \atik.